| Previous Page | Next Page | Index

 5 Feb 1794 sent to the gulf of San-Fiorenzo with troops to secure the anchorage, where the seamen do wonders with ropes.
 Captain Archibald Dickson.

-2 Apr 1794, sailed for Bastia, arriving on the 4th, which place was subsequently taken on 21 May.
+2 Apr 1794, departed for Bastia, arriving on the 4th, which place was subsequently taken on 21 May.

 Early Aug 1794, Egmont, Rear-adm (b,) Archibald Dickson, Captain John Sutton, departed Bastia with Lord Hood in the Victory in pursuit of a French squadron, which sought safety of Gourjean bay.
 Leaving a squadron to blockade the French the Admiral returned to Corsica to continue operations.
 Due to stormy weather driving the British out to sea the French squadron was able return to Toulon.